Preparing for Your OA Interview

 When it comes to dressing for your Orientation Advisor interview, you want to make a good impression.
 Below are ideas on what to wear to your interview:

 - Dress professionally (think black pants/skirt with a button down shirt or nice blouse)

 - Dress business casual (think khaki pants)

-As part of the individual interview process, you will be asked to give a five minute presentation.
+As part of the individual interview process, you will be asked to give a five minute creative presentation.
 The presentation should focus on something interesting or different about yourself that wouldn’t traditionally be discussed in an interview.
 Think of it as sharing an artistic representation of you.

 Previous presentations have included videos, interpretative dance, teaching specific

 - Be authentic, this is a chance to see who you are

 - Don’t focus on how much you talk, focus more on what you say

 Below is a list of questions you may encounter during your OA interview.
 There are no right or wrong answers as these are specific to your own personal thoughts and experiences.
 Instead, below are tips on things to consider while answering the question.